Alex Bregman Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks fourth in the league with a collective 10.3 strikeouts per nine innings.
+- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks fourth in the league.

-- The Rangers have a 3.95 team ERA that ranks 10th among all league pitching staffs.
+- The Rangers' 3.80 team ERA ranks eighth among all league pitching staffs.

-- Rangers pitchers combine to give up 10 home runs (0.8 per game), the fourth-fewest in the league.
+- The Rangers give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Perez (1-1) gets the start for the Rangers, his third of the season.
+- Gray (1-1) gets the starting nod for the Rangers, his third of the season.

-- The lefty last pitched on Saturday against the Chicago Cubs, when he went five innings, allowing two earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.